 closing arguments to the jury.
 The jury is then excused to deliberate the case in secret.

-Our Zephyrhills spinal cord injury attorneys at Nicoletti Walker Accident Injury Lawyers are ready to help you.
+Our Zephyrhills spinal cord injury attorneys at Nicoletti Accident Injury Lawyers are ready to help you.
 If you sustained a spinal cord injury, and bills are coming in that you don’t know how to pay, please contact us today at (813) 489-6485 for your free case evaluation.